-Harari does admittedly qualify this extreme Hobbesian position by saying that belief in the objects of the imagination is also needed.
-Once again we see the distorted results of a bi-polar characterisation of the world in terms of myths and facts.
-What is needed to correctly describe the above state of affairs is a whole universe of discourse with large numbers of interconnected concepts possessing logical relations to each other and an Aristotelian/Kantian Philosophical psychology which will recognize imagination to be a power that principally is connected to our powers of perception and emotion but can also be connected to two powers that radically transform its function: the powers of language (discourse) and reason.
-This latter claim is behind why we believe in both gravity and human rights.
-There are , however, probably many more reasons to believe in the existence of human rights than the existence of gravity and whilst there is absolutely no reason to doubt the existence of the latter law, there may be philosophical reasons to doubt one or more of its underlying assumptions: The claim that space is curved for example for some philosophers may contain a contradiction forced upon us by a belief that space has real mathematical properties.
+Harari does admittedly qualify this extreme Hobbesian position by saying that belief in the objects of the imagination is also needed for the establishment of order.
+Once again we see the distorted results of a bi-polar characterization of the world in terms of myths and facts.
+What is needed to correctly describe the above state of affairs is a whole universe of discourse with large numbers of interconnected concepts possessing logical relations to each other and an Aristotelian/Kantian Philosophical psychology that will recognize imagination to be a power that principally is connected to our powers of perception and emotion but can also be connected to two powers that radically transform its function: namely,the powers of language (discourse) and reason.
+This latter system of concepts and human powers are behind why we believe in both gravity and human rights.
+There are , however, it could be argued, many more reasons to believe in the existence of human rights than the existence of gravity and whilst there is absolutely no reason to doubt the existence of the latter as a law, there may be philosophical reasons to doubt one or more of its underlying assumptions: the claim that space is curved for example for some philosophers may contain a contradiction forced upon us by a belief that space has real mathematical properties.
 Is this latter belief a result of the mathematical imagination?
 Could it be a myth?
-If so the bi polar division of our experience of the world into imaginative myths and real facts is otiose.
-What puzzles me is that Harari in his determination to involve using philosophy in the infrastructure of his argument is providing old discredited philosophical pictures of our social and political realities.
-Hobbes we know was passionately anti- Aristotelian for no good reason and talked about violence and coercion as means the state can use to bring about order in society.
-The Aristotelian/Kantian picture of man being a rational animal capable of discourse bringing about order in society by educational processes using argument and logic is undermined by the simplistic distinctions of the imagined and the real: belief and knowledge.
+If so the bipolar division of our experience of the world into imaginative myths and real facts is otiose.
+What is puzzling is the fact that Harari in his determination to avoid using philosophy in the infrastructure of his argument is providing old discredited philosophical pictures of our social and political realities.
+Hobbes we know was passionately anti- Aristotelian for no good reason.
+He also talked about violence and coercion as means the state can use to bring about the order in society.
+The Aristotelian/Kantian picture of a man being a rational animal capable of discourse bringing about the order in society by educational processes using argument and logic is systematically undermined in this work firstly, by the simplistic distinctions of the imagined and the real and secondly, by bipolar accounts of belief and knowledge.

-“it does not take much to provide the objective biological needs of Homo Sapiens.
-After those are needs are met, more money can be spent on building pyramids, taking holidays around the world, financing election campaigns, funding your favourite terrorist organisation,or investing in the stock market and making yet more money…”(125-6)
+“It does not take much to provide the objective biological needs of Homo Sapiens.
+After those needs are met, more money can be spent on building pyramids, taking holidays around the world, financing election campaigns, funding your favourite terrorist organisation,or investing in the stock market and making yet more money…”(125-6)